 Can I track scheduled emails?

-Yes – you can track scheduled emails.
-However, you need to use cloudHQ Email Scheduler.
+Yes – you can track scheduled emails using Free Email Tracker.
+However, it would help if you used Schedule Email.
 Tracking will not work with Gmail native email scheduler.
 You can install it from Google Chrome Web Store.

 How does Mail Tracker work with Apple Privacy Mail Protection?

 Right now, Apple Privacy Mail Protection system works as follows:

 - When the subscriber’s Apple Mail app starts up, it triggers a download of the email to their device from their email host (e.g., Yahoo or Google).

 - At random intervals (could be immediately or a couple of days later), Apple downloads all of the images in the email, creating a copy of the images to a new location on the Apple Privacy Cache.
 A proxy server triggers the download with an IP address assigned to the general region of the subscriber, masking their specific geolocation.

 - When a user opens the email, it triggers a request to download and display the email’s images, but they come from the Apple Cache.
 So, the email’s sender won’t see the real open.